Installation walk through for Symantec Mail Security for Microsoft Exchange on an Exchange 2007 or 2010 server

 Detailed steps for a new installation of Symantec Mail Security for Microsoft Exchange (SMSMSE) on an Exchange 2007 or 2010 server

-- In the installation package for SMSMSE, navigate to the SMSMSE\Install folder and double click setup.exe
+- In the extracted installation package for SMSMSE, navigate to the SMSMSE\Install folder, right click setup.exe and select Run as administrator.

 - Several dialog boxes will flash briefly on the screen, followed by a page titled "Welcome to the InstallShield Wizard for Symantec Mail Security for Microsoft Exchange".
 Click the Next > button.